Volunteers are the heart and soul of a club. Few Waka Ama clubs need paid staff, which means that the whole club is usually made up of volunteers.

 - past or retired paddlers

-Waka Ama relies heavily on volunteers, it is important those volunteers take an active interest in the future of the sport, their club and their specific roles within it.
+Waka Ama like all sports relies heavily on volunteers, it is important those volunteers take an active interest in the future of the sport, their club and their specific roles within it.
+Within waka ama we are very lucky to have a lot of dedicated volunteers - they are the heart of our sport.

 Volunteers who feel that they have made a worthwhile contribution to their club or organisation, have been appropriately rewarded and recognised, and feel respected are more likely to contribute to not only that club but the sport again.